NFT-com/indexer/docs/deployment.md

 > Tables have to be created, and some also should be populated.
 > This can be done by executing the SQL scripts from the `./sql` folder at the root of the repository in PostgreSQL.
 > For the Docker image, simply mount the `${PWD}/sql` folder from this repository at `/docker-entrypoint-initdb.d/`.

+If you want to use Docker, you first need to [set the network up](#docker) before you can run that command.

 ```bash
 docker run  -d